 With all the charm of the Grand Budapest Hotel and the eerie emptiness of the Overlook Hotel, a once-grand hotel deteriorates on a mountaintop above Varese.

 The Grand Hotel Campo dei Fiori was built a luxurious cousin to the smaller Palace Hotel in Varese in 1910, while tourism in Varese was on the rise.
-Its environs lent it an air of luxurious detachment from the world—in order to reach the mountaintop hotel, guests had to ride a steep funicular railroad, which you can still pass under on the way to the hotel.
-Eventually cable cars from Milan, Como, Lake Maggiore, and even from neighboring Switzerland would lead to the glamorous hotel.
+Its environs lent it an air of luxurious detachment from the world—in order to reach the mountaintop hotel, guests had to ride a steep funicular railroad, which you can still pass over on the way to the hotel.

 The hotel was designed by the famous art nouveau architect Giuseppe Sommaruga, and the scenery inside the rooms of the palatial building rivaled the mountain views outside.
 Wrought iron gargoyles adorned balconies, and winding garden pathways were lit by gas lamps.

 For its first decades of operation, the art nouveau-styled hotel was brimming with elite guests.
-The first and second world wars dented business, but tourism in Varese mostly recovered.
-However, in the decades to come fewer and fewer people wanted to stay in the old hotel on the mountain.
+The first and second world wars dented business.
+In the decades to come, fewer and fewer people wanted to stay in the old hotel on the mountain.

 The hotel closed in 1968.
 Despite various attempts to reopen it, the Grand Hotel Campo dei Fiori remained closed and mostly abandoned.
 In the 1980s, radio antennae were installed atop the roof of the historic building.
 This marred the appearance of the old hotel, but leasing out the rooftop allowed the owners to keep up with maintenance.